In fact, you may already be doing many of these things and just don’t realize it!

 Wow!
 Kids love our Have Fun Teaching videos!
 Our videos work wonders with K-5 students.
 We have received so many wonderful emails and feedback from teachers who have raved about our educational videos, especially when using them with their ESOL students.
 And guess what!
-All of our videos are included with an Access subscription!
+All of our videos are included with a Membership!

 If you want to teach a concept, while keeping it clean and easy to understand, consider using Graphic Organizers.
 These are great for organizing ideas into bubbles or charts.
 There are so many different kids of Graphic Organizers that you could use, including Venn Diagram, KWL/KWHL, Sequence of Events, Spider Map, Network Tree, and many more!

 Small group learning centers are….wait for it….A-MAZING!!!
 This is one thing that I would make sure to incorporate in your classroom every single day!
 Independent learning and self-direction.
 More one-on-one time with your kiddos.
 And yes…FUN!
 Kids love centers and so do teachers.
-Usually 3-4 students in a group makes for an ideal situation, giving them about 20-30 minutes to complete the center and then rotate.
-Time and size of the group really depends on grade level and depth of each activity.
+Usually, 3-4 students in a group make for an ideal situation, giving them about 20-30 minutes to complete the center and then rotate.
+The time spent and the size of the group really depends on grade level and depth of each activity.
 Also, be sure to have something for students to complete and hand in for proof that they “did” the activity.
-Oh yeah, you will also get hundreds of these small group learning centers with your Access membership!
+Oh yeah, you will also get hundreds of these small group learning centers with your Membership membership!